scalar-labs/scalardb/docs/backup-restore.md

 **DynamoDB**

-You must create tables with point-in-time recovery (PITR) and autoscaling in DynamoDB.
-Scalar DB Schema Loader enables PITR and autoscaling by default.
+You must create tables with point-in-time recovery (PITR) and auto-scaling in DynamoDB.
+Scalar DB Schema Loader enables PITR and auto-scaling by default.
 Please follow [the basic strategy](#general-way-to-create-a-transactionally-consistent-backup) section to create a backup.

 #### Basic strategy to create a transactionally-consistent backup